Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Discussion

 We further envision that this SR methodology can be used to develop computationally efficient reduced models for multi-scale plasma simulations, which remains a grand challenge in computational plasma physics.
 Indeed, the hierarchy of progressively simpler Pareto-optimal models produced by this methodology provides a powerful tool to determine the optimal trade-off between model accuracy and complexity for a specific application.
 Important examples include the development of improved fluid closures that encapsulate desired kinetic effects and subgrid models of coarse-grained phenomena, such as anomalous resistivity and transport.
 These are essential ingredients for the development of more accurate multi-scale algorithms for applications that range from whole fusion device modeling to global simulations of space and astrophysical systems.

 It is noteworthy that the integral formulation strategy, which was shown to be crucial for the robust inference of PDEs from noisy PIC simulation data, can be applied more broadly to the data of other particle-based simulation techniques.
 These include molecular dynamics, direct simulation Monte Carlo, and other N-body simulations, commonly used in areas that range from atomic physics to cosmology.
-Moreover, while we have focused here on simulated data, it is an exciting prospect to explore the application of this methodology on experimental laboratory and spacecraft data.
-The remarkable progress in plasma diagnostics is enabling spatially and temporally resolved measurements with unprecedented quality\cite{Glenzer2016,Gekelman2016,Lindqvist2016,Fox2016}, creating opportunities to leverage this methodology in the near future.
+Indeed, even within the context of plasma physics, we note that while this work focused on extracting reduced descriptions of collisionless/weakly collisional plasma dynamics from the data of kinetic PIC simulations, other particle-based simulation methods such as molecular dynamics \cite{Marciante2017} and extended PIC-Monte Carlo \cite{TakizukaAbe1977,Alves2021} can be more appropriate to obtain reduced models of collisional and strongly-coupled plasmas using the same data-driven methodology.
+Moreover, while we have focused here on simulated data, it is an exciting prospect to explore the application of this methodology to experimental laboratory and spacecraft data.
+The remarkable progress in plasma diagnostics is enabling spatially and temporally resolved measurements with unprecedented quality \cite{Glenzer2016,Gekelman2016,Lindqvist2016,Fox2016}, creating opportunities to leverage this methodology in the near future.

 In summary, we have presented a data-driven framework capable of distilling interpretable plasma physics models from the increasingly abundant and complex data of plasma dynamics.
 Our results open a new avenue to accelerate theoretical developments of nonlinear plasma phenomena, and to leverage these insights to design computationally efficient algorithms for multi-scale plasma simulations.